 The ensuing battle is highly entertaining, especially a long, continuous shot of the group all fighting in perfect synchronicity.
 But in some ways, Whedon never tops the joy of this shot.
-And although Marvel has surpassed this movie in terms of pure spectacle many times since, because of how unlikely the success of an Avengers movie seemed at the time, the satisfaction of watching it all come together in this shot may never be matched.
+And although Marvel has surpassed this movie in terms of pure spectacle many times since, because of how unlikely the success of an Avengers movie seemed back then, the satisfaction of watching it all come together in this shot may never be matched.

 Next: This is the moment in the Marvel Cinematic Universe that changed cinema forever.

-1. Nick Fury recruits Iron Man to the Avenger initiative (Iron Man)
+1. Nick Fury recruits Iron Man (Iron Man)

 All these years later, it’s still difficult to top the giddy excitement elicited by the original Marvel post-credits scene.
 These days, we take interconnected movie universes for granted.
 But put yourself back in 2008.
 Iron Man was just an individual movie that was being released by Paramount Pictures and that fans desperately hoped wouldn’t butcher the source material.
 There was not even any guarantee that there would be a second Iron Man, let alone that it might be the start of a whole Marvel Cinematic Universe.